esper-io/dev-docs/docs/home/console.md

 ### Dropdown menus

 **Lock Screen Password Rules**
   The Lock screen password rule specifies the conditions for the device unlock password, with the default being None.
-If you choose alphabetic or alphanumeric, you must set a minimum password length of at least 4 characters and up to 25—use the small up/down arrows to set your required password length:
+If you choose alphabetic or alphanumeric, you must set a minimum password length of at least 4 characters and up to 25—use the small up/down arrows to set your required password length.

 ![Lock Password](./assets/NewConsole/LockPwdLength.png)

   **Alphabetic**: Restricts acceptable password to only upper and lowercase alphabetic characters (A to Z, and a to z).

   **Alphanumeric**: Expands acceptable password to include numbers, and special characters in addition to alphabetic characters.

   **None**: There is no password required to unlock the device.

 The password for a device will be set up during the initial setup of the device by the user.